jenessatan/React-Trivia/README.md

 # CPSC 436I - Assignment 2

-Task: replicate the create message web application from Assignment 1 using React + Redux ~- text input to add new messages~
+Task: replicate the create message web application from Assignment 1 using React + Redux
+- ~text input to add new messages~
-~- button to save message to list~
+- ~button to save message to list~
-~- pre-loaded message list data stored in the reducer~ ~- list of list items that contain message text~
+- ~pre-loaded message list data stored in the reducer~
+- ~list of list items that contain message text~
 - basic styling
 - click list item to go to "detailed" view (must be its own React component)